 About

-On November 3rd, we're celebrating a community of people who see clearly what's broken but haven't given up on what could be.
-This is a gathering for people who understand that being pissed off is a rational, productive, and necessary state of mind—and that channeling that energy collectively is how we create the world we need.
+On November 3rd, 2025, we celebrated a community of people who saw clearly what's broken but hadn't given up on what could be.
+This was a gathering for people who understand that being pissed off is a rational, productive, and necessary state of mind—and that channeling that energy collectively is how we create the world we need.

-We’re gathering for nonprofit leaders working overtime to fill gaps our government can’t (or won’t) address.
+We gathered for nonprofit leaders working overtime to fill gaps our government can’t (or won’t) address.
 For designers reimagining how services could actually serve people.
 For organizers who know that real change takes decades, not news cycles.
-We’re gathering for public servants fighting from the inside.
+We gathered for public servants fighting from the inside.
 For philanthropists who are using their dollars and influence to double down on fundamental rights.
 And for artists using creativity as resistance.

 Guests signing in to the networking event Angry Hour: Austin.